LaboratoryOpticsBiosciences/bioimageloader/README.md

 ## QnA
 ### Why no direct download link to each dataset?
 _bioimageloader_ provides only codes (interfaces) to load data but not data itself.
-It comes down to the license issue, since some bioimages may have a complicated procedure to get, for example reading and agreeing with terms.
-You still can find links to their project pages or papers, and you need to find a way to get the data following their instruction.
+We believe that it is important for you to go there, read papers, understand terms and licenses before using their works to appreciate their works, because bioimages themselves are results of paramount time, efforts, and resources.
+You still can find links to their project pages or papers at [bioimageloader-docs:Catalogue], and you need follow their instruction to get data.
 Once you downloaded a dataset and unzipped it, (if it is supported by _bioimageloader_) you simply pass its root directory as the first argument to corresponding class from collections `bioimageloader.collections`.

 ### Dataset that I want is not in the supported list